Mealman1551/ArchivedDataCodec/README.md

 #### Preparing build environment on Windows

+Please disable Windows Defender as it will stop compilation due to a not signed and new binary.

 ##### Installing Make

 To use the `make` commands in this repository on Windows, you need GNU Make.
 Here are some options: